winryl1/SOURCE-NOTES/School/1. Core Subjects/Earth-Sci Notes/The Universe — Origin Theories.md

 > [[Big Bang Phases.canvas|Big Bang Phases]]

 ## Steady State Theory
 This theory states that the universe has **always existed (eternal)** and looks the same on a large scale.
 As the universe expands, new matter is created.
-It is believed that the **universe is unchanging** in time and **uniform in space.**
+It is believed that the **universe is unchanging** in time and **uniform in space.** This was proposed by Fred Hoyle, Herman Bondi, Thomas Gold

 This theory has been **DISCREDITED** after the discovery of [[#^CMB]].